Here’s your sneak peek of Beneath Black Sails, book 1 in a new adult fantasy series.

 She turned and smiled up at him.

 Despite the pallor from too many days shut in his cabin, FitzRoy cut a fine figure in the sleek black coat he saved for visiting shore.
 The gold braid and brass buttons gleamed in the sun.
 His hazel eyes narrowed at her, red around the edges but just as intense as always.
 A flicker of a smirk pulled at the corner of his shapely mouth.
-“Vice” – one eyebrow raised – “what have you been up to?”
+“Vice”—one eyebrow rose—“what have you been up to?”
 There was a tease in his tone, like someone telling off a wayward lover.

 “Come all the way from Albion.
-He’s meeting with the governor after her ball tonight,” Barrels chimed in, raising his eyebrows at Fitz.
+He’s meeting with the governor after her ball tonight,” Barrels chimed in.

 Fitz glowered, mouth flat, brow creasing.
 “And he’s come for Vice specifically, not her captain?”